pairshaped/curlingio-docs/docs/club-management/discounts.md

 For example, you can give curler's a 20% discount on their second league, then 50% off on their third league, or a Junior discount to curlers under the age of 18.

-There is a ton of flexibility with discounts, but keep in mind that having an excessive number of discounts, can easily make it very hard to verfiy who should be receiving one.
+There is a ton of flexibility with discounts, but keep in mind that having an excessive number of discounts, can easily make it very hard to verify who should be receiving one.

 ## Finding your Discounts